 French-Canadian Split-Pea Soup Recipe

-There are many variations on how to make pea soup.
-French-Canadian pea soup is one of those.
+There are many variations on how to make pea soup, and French-Canadian pea soup is one of them.
 You can use either green or yellow peas for the following recipe.
 The traditional Quebec version calls for yellow peas.
 I just use what I have, as they both taste the same to me.